dennishilk/Body2Bits/alarm-from-hell/README.md

-## 🔥 Alarm from Hell
+# Alarm from Hell 😈

-A sadistic alarm clock that cannot be snoozed.
+An alarm clock that enforces wakefulness through physics.

+This alarm will NOT stop when you press a button.
-The alarm stops only if you:
+It stops only if your body proves that you are awake.

+## How it works

+- Alarm starts ringing
-- step onto a Wii Balance Board
+- You must step onto a Wii Balance Board
-- perform physical actions (stomps / squats)
+- Perform a defined number of squats or stomps
-- remain still afterward
+- Remain still for a short period

-Leaving the board resets or escalates the alarm.
+- Leaving the board resets or escalates the alarm

-→ `alarm-from-hell/`
+## Why?

+Because snoozing is a lie we tell ourselves.

+## Status

+Experimental.
+Designed to be unpleasant, effective, and funny to watch.

+## Part of

+**Body2Bits** – Human body as a game controller.